All articles

 Q: Is Sonic good for nationwide delivery in Pakistan?

 No — Sonic is not a practical option for general nationwide delivery.
 Its network covers approximately 150 cities, concentrated in major urban centers, which excludes a substantial portion of Pakistani delivery destinations.
-Sonic's COD payout at T+7 is among the slowest in the market, and its API is basic with no webhook support and manual-only COD reconciliation.
+Sonic's payout cycle is reported as among the slowest in the market, and — consistent with Kliovo's own verified integration data above — its API is basic, with no webhook support and manual-only COD reconciliation.
 Sonic's specific value is for oversized and heavy shipments — furniture, appliances, gym equipment, anything above 10 kg that other couriers either refuse to handle or price prohibitively.
 If your products fit standard weight ranges, use Leopards, Trax, or TCS for nationwide delivery.
 Sonic only makes operational sense when your product category forces you to it.

 The courier landscape in Pakistan continues to evolve.
 Rates shift, new city coverage is added, and COD payout terms are occasionally renegotiated as couriers compete for ecommerce volume.
 Revisit your courier allocation every quarter and rerun the numbers against your actual shipment data — the right strategy at 200 orders per month may not be the right strategy at 2,000.